LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README_INGRESS_SUBDOMAIN.md

 1. Setup an ingress controller on your kubernetes cluster using [these instructions](https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks).
 1. There should now be an NLB deployed to your cluster.
 You need to identify the DNS name associated with it using: `aws elbv2 describe-load-balancers`.
-1. Copy the `DNSName` and update `<<INGRESS_SUBDOMAIN>>` in `aws-ingress-enabled-values.yaml` with it.
-1. Deploy the helm chart using the updated yaml: `helm install ingestion . -f aws-ingress-enabled-values.yaml`.
+1. The generated `DNSName` will be used as your ingress subdomain in the Clinical Ingestion Helm chart.

-At this point you have an ingress exposed for each endpoint service.
-This can be exposed in AWS using [Route 53](https://console.aws.amazon.com/route53).
+After you have completed deployment of the Clinical Ingestion Helm chart you will have an ingress exposed for each endpoint service.
+However, this is not reachable yet in AWS.
+It can be exposed externally using [Route 53](https://console.aws.amazon.com/route53).

 1. Create a new [hosted zone](https://console.aws.amazon.com/route53/v2/hostedzones) for your target DNS Name
 1. Select your hosted zone.